Positivity of the CM line bundle for families of K-stable klt Fano varieties: Growth of sections of vector bundles over curves

 \begin{proposition} In the situation of \autoref{notation:HN_basic}, if $\mu_i\geq 2g$ for every $i$, then: \begin{enumerate} \item $H^1(T,\sE)= 0$ \item $\sE$ is globally generated. \end{enumerate}

 \end{proposition}

-\begin{proof} We prove both statements at once, by induction on $\ell$.
+\begin{proof} We prove both statements at once, by induction on the length $\ell$ of the Harder-Narasimhan filtration of $\sE$.
 If $\ell=1$, both statements were shown in \autoref{prop:semi-stable_coho_vanishing}.
 So, we may assume that $\ell>1$.
 However, then we may include $\sE$ in an exact sequence

 where $\sG$ is semi-stable of rank at least $2g$ and $\sE'$ also satisfies the assumption of the proposition, but with $\ell$ replaced by $\ell-1$.
 Hence we know both statements for $\sE$ replaced by $\sE'$.
 Applying now long exact sequence of cohomology to \autoref{eq:non_semi_stable_global_generation:induction_seq} yields: